Smoked vs Unsmoked?

 “Recently, there has been some suggestion that drinking large quantities of smoke-dried yerba mate might not be good for you.
 There are byproducts in all smoked foods called PAHs.
 These byproducts have been linked with many health issues, including some forms of cancer.
 So, if you are drinking yerba mate for its promise of healthy energy, you probably want to find a source that dries their yerba mate with 100% warm clean air instead of smoke.”

-There are over 200 brands in Argentina, Uruguay, or Paraguay and none that claim to be “unsmoked” in their print or packaging.
-They simply do not care.
 In my travels in those counties I ask often about the cancer issue and the common response is “it that were true we would be dropping like flies”.
 They always find the question humorous, I have found no one who knows anybody that has had cancer as a result of drinking yerba mate.
+As far as I know it is only in the US where this is an issue.

 All the manufactures I have visited will run the harvested yerba mate through a very hot tumbler with open flames from wood in order to flash dry it and kill any microorganisms.
-(Natural gas is expensive and imparts a funky taste).
-It then goes to another building for slow drying which can take up to 24 hours.
-During the slow drying process some companies will allow some smoke to pass through the leaves.
-We have put in our product descriptions which ones we know of that have and have not been smoked.
+The next step is to run it through a dryer, which can take several hours to a day depending on the producer.

-My advice is to find a yerba mate brand that you enjoy, don’t drink too much and don’t drink it too hot.
+My advice is to find a yerba mate brand that you enjoy and don’t drink it too hot.
+Your mouth and throat should never be irritated from drinking mate or any other beverage for that matter.

 Rick Wiman (President)